abhamra/personalsite/content/_index.md

 ---
 ### What do I do?
 I read somewhere recently that when asked about what someone does, the first answer is some sort of work related answer, and any hobby or passion is designated second-place.
-Perhaps that's because of how the que]stion was phrased, but it's an interesting thought.
+Perhaps that's because of how the question was phrased, but it's an interesting thought.
 Anywho, here are some things I find curious, interesting, fun, and the like :]
 - Drumming
 - Music, particularly Jazz and Funk, although I'll listen to basically anything that isn't country
     - [A favorite playlist](https://open.spotify.com/playlist/6Cb0nIeiLKU5iLzKOTE2V1?si=7de1db6e6d134ff3)